Dutch Maid Bakery: History

-Bagenstosh Grocery and Bakery was founded in 1902 by John Baggentoss, a Swiss immigrant who brought European baking traditions to the Cumberland Plateau.
+Bagenstoss Grocery and Bakery was founded in 1902 by John Baggentoss, a Swiss immigrant who brought European baking traditions to the Cumberland Plateau.
 He opened the bakery in downtown Tracy City and passed his recipes, hand-written in a large notebook, to his sons.

-Fire destroyed much of the original building in the early 1920s, but the bakery used some of the original structure and equipment into modern times.
+Fire destroyed much of the original building in the early 1920s, but the Bagenstoss family salvaged some of the original structure, rebuilt with brick, and continued using equipment which remains in use to the present.

 When the Baggentoss sons departed for war, the women took over.
-Upon realizing the local courthouse had mistakenly listed the founders as Dutch, they rebranded the bakery as Dutch Maid to avoid negative perceptions for having a German name at the time.
+What had been called "Bagenstoss Grocery and Bakery" took on a different name to avoid the negative perceptions of a German name, though the family was Swiss-German.
+Such was the confusion about the origin of the family among locals that even the courthouse mistook "Deutsch" for "Dutch", so the name "Dutch Maid" came to be used.

-After returning from service in World War II, all six of John's sons—John, Robert, Herman, Fred, Charlie, and Albert—ran the bakery together.
+After returning from service in World War II, all six of John's sons, John, Robert, Herman, Fred, Charlie, and Albert, ran the bakery together.
 Each took on a role within the shop, maintaining the original recipes and working with many of the same tools their father used.

 The bakery remained in the Baggentoss family for much of the 20th century and became a regional institution, particularly known for its fruitcakes and rye breads.
 During the Great Depression, the family reportedly gave away bread to locals in need.